 This formula, paired with a recognition of racism’s powerful and lasting effect on the lives of children, their families and communities, has guided how we support and work alongside grantees.
 Racial equity and racial healing, leadership development and authentic community engagement are what we call our DNA.

 In 2007, the W.K.
 Kellogg Foundation (WKKF) Board of Trustees committed the foundation to be an effective anti-racist organization that promotes racial equity.
 We broadened that commitment in 2010 by launching America Healing – a groundbreaking national initiative that supported communities in healing from the effects of racism and transforming the systems and structures that limit opportunity for children and families.
 America Healing led to an approach and a set of practices for racial healing.
 It also began creating a network of skilled racial healing practitioners who initiate and lead racial healing in communities.
-Today, that significant work continues as part of every grant the foundation makes and through our Truth, Racial Healing & Transformation (TRHT) efforts.
+Today, this work continues as part of every grant the foundation makes and in community-led processes of Truth, Racial Healing & Transformation (TRHT) efforts.
 The framework for TRHT emerged from the engagement, wisdom and contributions of 176 community leaders from throughout the United States.